MicrosoftDocs/quantum-docs/articles/how-to-publish-qsharp-job-as-azurefunction.md

     https://<APP_NAME>.azurewebsites.net/api/randomnumber
     ```

     This call should generate a random integer between 0 and 100.
-100 is the maximum value, if no ``maxValue`` parameter is passed.
+100 is the maximum value, because no ``maxValue`` parameter is passed.

-1. Call the function again, using the ``maxValue`` parameter:
+1. Call the function again, appending the ``maxValue`` parameter to the URL:

     ```text
     https://<APP_NAME>.azurewebsites.net/api/randomnumber?maxValue=10